AY2526S1-CS2103-F10-1/tp/docs/UserGuide.md

 **Rules for `Venue`**
-* The `Venue` must contain at least one alphanumeric character.
+* The `Venue` must contain at least one character.
 * Allowed characters are:
     * Letters (including accented and others such as Chinese etc.)
     * Digits